 I believe in something which is bigger than humans but which I find difficult to define.
 This is for me a quest for Peace.
 I know it can be done, and I believe this is a country that can make it happen.

 It matters not whether you are a Buddhist or an atheist, a humanist or a spiritualist.
 This is a deeper wisdom: a wisdom that starts from a premise of ‘first do no harm.’
 I invite those who are spiritually engaged to join me in my quest and if you are not, I invite you too.
 This is a quest to end the era of Ecocide that unties us all.

 Arne Naess’s Deep Ecology can be called a form of spirituality – a spirituality premised on the greatness of life itself and the sense of intrinsic value of our Earth.
 It’s not about ecosystem services, it’s deeper than that – it’s about the very guidelines we put in place for making wise decisions through the process of systematic reasoning which results in concrete consequences.
 That is a spirituality that aligns with my own.
-I adhere to the Deep Ecology Platform that was put in place by my friend Stephan Harding, a previous Arne Naess Chair: These are his words:
+I adhere to the Deep Ecology Platform, given voice by Arne Naess and my friend Stephan Harding, a previous Arne Naess Chair.
+These are their words:

 1. All life has value in itself, independent of its usefulness to humans.

 2. Richness and diversity contribute to life’s well-being and have value in themselves.

 3. Humans have no right to reduce this richness and diversity except to satisfy vital needs in a responsible way.